7-Day Northern Lights Winter Vacation Package with Ice Caving

 Day 1

 Welcome to Iceland!
-Your amazing winter Iceland adventure starts as soon as you land at Keflavik Airport.
+Your Icelandic winter adventure begins the moment you land at Keflavik Airport.

-Aboard the bus, take a surreal ride through moon-like lava landscapes to reach the northernmost capital of the world, Reykjavik.
+Board your transfer and travel through lava-covered landscapes on your way to Reykjavik, the world's northernmost capital.
 You'll be staying in a hotel in the city center, making it easy to go out and explore.

 On your way to Iceland's capital city, you could choose to make a stop at the Blue Lagoon.
 This world-renowned spa is known for its healing waters, vivid azure colors, and luxurious treatments.
 It is located in the middle of a moss-covered lava field, giving it an otherworldly atmosphere.